What Did America’s Founders Actually Say Regarding Religion?

-That's why it is crucial that ALL Americans now understand that the Founding Fathers were men of “The Enlightenment,” and they rejected Theocracy and were highly critical of the Theocrats who in the name of Christianity had caused the oppressive Dark Ages, the bloody Crusades, the cruel Inquisitions, and all the "religious" military industrial imperialism that had plagued the world for centuries.
+That is why it is crucial that all Americans now understand that the Founding Fathers were men of “The Enlightenment,” and they rejected Theocracy and were highly critical of the Theocrats who in the name of Christianity had caused the oppressive Dark Ages, the bloody Crusades, the cruel Inquisitions, and all the "religious" military industrial imperialism that had plagued the world for so many centuries.

 Again, most of the Founding Fathers agreed with Jefferson and clearly advocated religious pluralism, equality and freedom to guard against the distortion and abuse of religion by Theocrats who sought political rulership in the name of religion.
 Even John Adams, who fought Jefferson for the presidency in the 1800 election, agreed with Jefferson on that point.

-In other words, the Founding Fathers not only wanted to establish freedom from the monarchial religious military industrial empire of the theocratic King of England (the Head of the Church of England).
+In other words, the Founding Fathers not only wanted to establish freedom from the monarchical religious military industrial empire of the theocratic King of England (the Head of the Church of England).
 They also wanted to establish freedom from the theocratic political ideology of the Calvinist and Puritan Christians and other theocratic clergy in America.

 That is why on the Supreme Court building, the South Wall Frieze includes figures of lawgivers from the ancient world and includes Menes, Hammurabi, Moses, Solomon, Lycurgus, Solon, Draco, Confucius, and Augustus.
 The North Wall Frieze shows lawgivers from the Middle Ages on and includes representations of Justinian, Muhammad, Charlemagne, John of England, Louis IX of France, Hugo Grotius, Sir William Blackstone, John Marshall, and Napoleon.
 And Muhammad was included in the court's pantheon of 18 prominent lawgivers of history to recognize him, among many other lawgivers, as an important figure in the history of law.